Highly Efficient 3D Human Pose Tracking from Events with Spiking Spatiotemporal Transformer: Experiments

-\aftersubsubsection In Tab.~\ref{tab:pose-estimation}, we compare our approach with five recently proposed SNN-based models to highlight the superiority of our proposed Spiking Spatiotemporal Transformer for human pose tracking. \textit{SEW-ResNet-TF} acts as a baseline of mixed architecture that employs SEW-ResNet as the SNN-based backbone followed by an ANN-based standard Transformer for pose tracking.
-The model architecture settings are similar to our approach. \textit{ANN2SNN} refers to the conversion of the ANNs model of ResNet-GRU to the SNNs model using~\cite{rueckauer2017conversion}. \textit{SEW-ResNet}~\cite{fang2021deep} is the backbone used in our approach without Spiking Spatiotemporal Transformer. \textit{MA-SNN}~\cite{yao2023attention} represents multi-dimensional attention SNNs where SEW-ResNet50 is used for a fair comparison. \textit{SpikeFormer}~\cite{zhou2022spikformer} indicates an SNN-based vision transformer (ViT)~\cite{dosovitskiy2020image}, where dot-product is directly adopted in the self-attention module.
+\textbf{Comparison with SNN models.} We compare our model with six recent SNN model to highlight its superiority in human pose tracking. \textit{SEW-ResNet-TF} serves as a hybrid baseline, combining SEW-ResNet as the SNN backbone with an ANN-based standard Transformer, leveraging self-attention for temporal modeling. \textit{ANN2SNN} converts a trained ANN model, ResNet-GRU, into an SNN using the method from~\cite{rueckauer2017conversion}, thereby inheriting the GRU’s recurrent temporal modeling capabilities. \textit{SEW-ResNet}~\cite{fang2021deep}, the backbone of our approach without the Spiking Spatiotemporal Transformer, processes temporal information implicitly through temporal spiking mechanism. \textit{MA-SNN}~\cite{yao2023attention} employs multi-dimensional attention within an SNN framework, using SEW-ResNet50 for a fair comparison. \textit{Spikformer}~\cite{zhou2022spikformer} introduces an SNN vision transformer (ViT)~\cite{dosovitskiy2020image}, incorporating spike-based self-attention for sequence modeling, while \textit{Spikingformer}~\cite{zhou2023spikingformer} further enhances residual learning to improve temporal feature extraction.
+Both transformer-based models adopt dot-product similarity directly in their self-attention mechanisms to model long-range dependencies.

-Compared to the mixed model SEW-ResNet-TF, our approach exhibits slightly lower pose errors while requiring less than 50\% of FLOPs.
-As for the entirely SNN-based models, although ANN2SNN has shown its excellent performance in the image classification task, it falls short in the regression task of pose tracking, producing much higher pose errors than other directly trained SNNs.
-This is primarily due to the quantization errors introduced during the conversion process.
-When compared to SEW-ResNet, our approach yields much lower pose errors -- 48.3 vs. 44.1mm in PA-MPJPE for $T=8$ -- and the performance gap widens for $T=64$, at 52.3 vs. 45.6mm.
-This demonstrates the importance of bi-directional temporal information provided by our proposed Spiking Spatiotemporal Transformer.
-In terms of MA-SNN, although it requires fewer FLOPs than our approach due to its lower spiking rate of 16.4\% vs. ours of 22.6\%, its performance is still inferior.
-Additionally, our approach presents moderately lower pose errors and fewer FLOPs than SpikeFormer, which is attributed to our proposed normalized Hamming similarity in the spiking attention module, as opposed to the ill-posed dot-product between spike tensors.
+From Tab.\ref{tab:pose-estimation}, compared to SEW-ResNet-TF, our approach shows slightly lower pose errors with less than 50\% of the FLOPs.
+However, ANN2SNN, while excelling in image classification, performs poorly in fine-grained task of pose tracking due to the quantization errors during conversion.
+Compared with SEW-ResNet, our method achieves significantly lower pose errors, highlighting the importance of bi-directional space-time information fusion by our approach.
+Although MA-SNN requires fewer FLOPs than our approach due to its lower spiking rate of 16.4\% vs. ours of 22.6\%, its performance is still inferior.
+Moreover, our method exhibits lower pose errors than Spikformer and Spikingformer, attributed to our normalized Hamming similarity in the spiking attention module vs. the ill-posed dot-product similarity.